CHAT US TODAY TO FIND OUT HOW WE CAN BEST HELP YOU. GET IN TOUCH

 Following the issuing of the initial court order, there is a standard waiting period.
 The divorce order generally becomes absolute 1 month and 1 day after the order is made, marking this date as the official divorce date.
 However, there are circumstances where the court might have compelling reasons to delay the granting of the divorce beyond this timeframe.

-• if you struggle to serve your spouse with sealed copies of the divorce application, although this is only relevant if you make a sole application.
+• Unable to Serve Papers: If you struggle to serve your spouse with sealed copies of the divorce application, this will also delay the process.
+This is only relevant if you make a sole application for divorce.

 Now let’s look at the full timeline and process of separation, divorce proceedings, and all other relevant factors to get a more comprehensive picture of the duration between the initial separation, the finalised divorce, and property settlement.